appveen/odp-apis/README.md

     username: USERNAME,
     password: PASSWORD
 });
-API.login().then(userData=>{
+API.login().then(())=>{
-    console.log(userData.token);
+    console.log(API.loginData);
 }).catch(console.error);

 ```

 ### Features

-- userData will contain the login data.
+- API.loginData will contain the login data.
-- Heartbeats and Token Refresh is internally handled for you.
+- Heartbeats and Token Refresh is internally handled.
-- userData.token will always give you the latest valid token.
+- API.loginData.token will always give you the latest valid token.